May 31, 2025

 A worthy sequel.
 ‘Nuff said!

 A few cool moments and visuals.
 The monstrous antagonists are visually interesting and well conceptualized.
 Simple and straight-forward plot which sets up questions that’ll never be answered.
 Pacing could be better, especially in the middle section – I fell asleep.
-Acting is good and Anthony Mackie does well as lead.
+Anthony Mackie and Morena Baccarin do well as leads.
 Worth a trip to the theater?
 I’d wait for streaming.

 I’m not a an of the trilogy overall, but The Last Dance is probably my favorite amongst the three, if not tied with the first (I really disliked Let There Be Carnage).
 Some fun moments, particularly those involving other symbiotes.
 The cast were okay, but nothing spectacular.
 Direction was fine, with some cool visuals and eye-catching character moments.
 Mrs. Chen is always fun!